sternenseemann/prog-every-word/README.md

 Now the bot can be run for the first time!
 This run must be done manually since the twitter access token is retrieved interactively.

+If the bot should tweet regularly the [supplied systemd service and timer](./system) can be used!
+These files might to be adjusted slightly though.

 ## Design

 The beautiful color used in the [logo](./design) is `#fab81e`.